Sector: Construction

 The war years

-She vividly recalled a meeting of the Women’s Home Defence in the Holborn Restaurant in 1942 where Dame Helen Gwynne-Vaughan and Dr Edith Summerskill suggested they learned how to shoot and gave them some no-brainer advice in the event of an invasion: ‘We were told that if a German invader were to ask us where was Buckingham Palace, we were of course to point them in the opposite direction.’
+She vividly recalled a meeting of the Women’s Home Defence in the Holborn Restaurant in 1942 where Dame Helen Gwynne-Vaughan and Dr Edith Summerskill suggested they learned how to shoot and doled out no-brainer advice.
+In the event of an invasion ‘we were told that if a German invader were to ask us where was Buckingham Palace, we were of course to point them in the opposite direction.’

 New towns, new opportunities